CenturyLinkCloud/PublicKB/Partners/support-escalation-process-for-partners.md

   "contentIsHTML": false
 }}}

+### Purpose

+To explain:
+* Learn About CenturyLink CLoud Support
+* How Partner supports their customer- Expectation
+* How Partners submits and tracks tickets
+* Product resources

+### Benefits

+* Have a good understanding of CenturyLink Support
+* Effectively support Customers
+* Help Plan and Build Partner Support Team based on the criteria mentioned in the document

+### Audience

+* Partner Support Team

+### What's Included

+* CenturyLink Cloud Support Overview
+* Partner Support Overview
+* How to Escalate to CenturyLink
+* Product Resources

+### Partner Action Items

+* Make sure this information is distributed to support team
+* Create Support Email alias and share with Onboarding Manager
+* Setup account with Zendesk

+---

 ###Support Introduction

 CenturyLink Cloud’s comprehensive, secure, and global cloud platform is built for business &mdash; and we back it with business-class support options.
 Our reseller partner’s choose from the two different Support Tiers: **Professional** or **Enterprise**.